Max McNown: Career

-2023–present: Career beginnings

 In April 2023, McNown released his debut single "Freezing in November".

 McNown signed with Fugitive Recordings and in August 2023, released his debut EP A Lot More Free.

 In April 2024, McNown released his debut album Wandering.
 This was followed in September 2024 with the EP Willfully Blind.

 In May 2025, McNown released the single "Same Questions".

+McNown's third studio album, Leave On a Light was announced in July 2026 and scheduled for release on September 25, 2026.